 2. Drink Apple Cider Vinegar

 Apple cider vinegar contains potassium which helps thin the mucus.
 It has anti-inflammatory properties that reduce the swelling, and its acetic acid content prevents the growth of bacteria.

-Add 2 tablespoons of apple cider vinegar and a tablespoon of honey to a glass of warm
+Add 2 tablespoons of apple cider vinegar and a tablespoon of honey to a glass of warm water.